BabsBBG/project-gatekeeper/README.md

 ---

-**Simulation 6 — Offboarding Workflow Bypass** (Rule 10)
+**Simulation 6 - Offboarding Workflow Bypass** (Rule 10)

 Disabled pls-reiss.nelson directly without adding to HLX-Offboarding first.
 Audit log shows AccountEnabled changed to false with no preceding offboarding group entry.
-Then attempted sign-in on the disabled account — 50057 error confirmed.
+Then attempted sign-in on the disabled account, 50057 error confirmed.

 ![Offboarding bypass audit](Phase%205/phase5-sim6-offboarding-bypass-audit.png)
 ![Account locked 50057](Phase%205/phase5-sim6-account-locked.png)

 ---

-**Simulation 7 — MFA Fatigue** (Rule 6)
+**Simulation 7 - MFA Fatigue** (Rule 6)

 Repeatedly signed in as Bukayo Saka and denied the MFA push each time.
-Sign-in logs show the Interrupted → Interrupted → Interrupted → Success pattern — exactly what push bombing looks like in logs.
+Sign-in logs show the Interrupted → Interrupted → Interrupted → Success pattern, exactly what push bombing looks like in logs.

 ![MFA fatigue sign-in logs](Phase%205/phase5-sim7-mfa-fatigue-signin-logs.png)
 ![MFA fatigue Advanced Hunting](Phase%205/phase5-sim7-mfa-fatigue-advanced-hunting.png)

 ---

-**Simulation 8 — Legacy Authentication** (Rule 7)
+**Simulation 8 - Legacy Authentication** (Rule 7)

 PowerShell sent a Basic Auth HTTP request to the Exchange MAPI endpoint.
-401 Unauthorized — CA002 blocked it at the protocol level.
+401 Unauthorized, CA002 blocked it at the protocol level.

 ![Legacy auth 401](Phase%205/phase5-sim8-legacy-auth-401.png)

 ---

-**Simulation 9 — Impossible Travel** (Rules 1, 12)
+**Simulation 9 - Impossible Travel** (Rules 1, 12)

 Signed in as pls-oleksandr.zinchenko from Nigeria, then immediately via VPN from the US and Belgium.
 Three countries in minutes.
 Sign-in logs and Advanced Hunting both capture the pattern.

 ![Impossible travel Advanced Hunting](Phase%205/phase5-sim9-impossible-travel-advanced-hunting.png)

-> CA003 did not block this sign-in — and that is correct.
+> CA003 did not block this sign-in and that is correct.
 Impossible travel is a post-sign-in detection.
 Both sign-in events must occur before the pattern can be calculated.
 By the time Identity Protection scores it, the session exists.
 CA004 catches the elevated user risk on the next sign-in.
 This is how the detection chain is designed.

 ---

-**Simulation 10 — PIM Activation Anomaly** (Rule 11)
+**Simulation 10 - PIM Activation Anomaly** (Rule 11)

 Odegaard activated Global Administrator.
-Full PIM audit log captured with timestamp — the evidence Rule 11 queries for out-of-window activations.
+Full PIM audit log captured with timestamp, the evidence Rule 11 queries for out-of-window activations.

 ![PIM activation audit](Phase%205/phase5-sim10-pim-activation-audit.png)

 ---

-**VPN Risky Sign-in** (Baseline evidence — Rules 1, 5)
+**VPN Risky Sign-in** (Baseline evidence - Rules 1, 5)

 The first foreign VPN test that kicked off the detection work.
 Identity Protection flagged the sign-in, CA003 enforced MFA, and the risky sign-ins dashboard populated for the first time.